 - Receipts for any recent remodeling, repairs or reports

 - Permits applied for or finaled

 - Any existing surveys

 - Lease agreement, if you rent your property

 - Information on existing solar energy or pool heating systems

-Following these three tips will help you list your home when you are short on time, and if you have other questions…ask your knowledgable DIGGS agent.
+Following these three tips will help you get a home ready to sell when you are short on time, and if you have other questions…ask your knowledgable DIGGS agent.